-- U.S. Army Corps of Engineers Section 404 Wetland Fill Permit; - Alaska Department of Environmental Conservation (ADEC) Section 401 Water Quality Certification; - Division of Governmental Coordination, Coastal Zone Management Consistency Determination; - Alaska Department of Fish and Game (ADF&G) Title 16.05.840 Fish Passage Permit;
+- U.S. Army Corps of Engineers Section 404 Permit; - Alaska Department of Environmental Conservation (ADEC) Section 401 Water Quality Certification; - Alaska Department of Natural Resources(ADNR) Office of Project Management and Permitting, Coastal Zone Management Consistency Determination; and - ADNR, Office of Habitat Management and Permitting, Title 41.14.840 Fish Passage Permit.

-The no-action alternative would eventually require permits to maintain some drainage structures including Little Campbell Creek, Craig Creek, and the crossing of Moose Meadows.
-The drainage structures could become restricted and fail to adequately pass annual discharges.
-Fish passage through the Little Campbell Creek would gradually become restrictive and hamper summer migrations of resident fish.
+The no-action alternative would eventually require permits to maintain some drainage structures including Little Campbell Creek, Craig Creek, and the crossing of the Moose Meadows wetland.
+The existing drainage structures could become restricted and fail to adequately pass annual discharges.
+Fish passage through the Little Campbell Creek and Craig Creek would gradually become restrictive and hamper summer migrations of resident fish.
 Water in Moose Meadows wetland would become restricted and saturate the road embankment.
 This would aggravate the existing road subsidence and adversely impact the wetlands downstream.
-Work within any of these wetlands would require design-specific permits from the ADF&G, ADEC, and the U.S. Army Corps of Engineers.
+Work within any of these wetlands would require design-specific permits from theADNR, ADEC, and the U.S. Army Corps of Engineers.